orb-community/orb-website/docs/index.md

 ![](img/01_Edge-Observability.png){ align=right .observability }
 ### Introducing Orb

-The world is awash in observability tools.  **Orb** is a free, open-source tool that focuses on the network edge—dynamic, distributed environments where resources are at a premium, but the end-user impact is high. **Orb** manages a fleet of agents which tap into traffic streams and extract real-time insights on the edge.
-The result: faster time-to-action at a lower cost.
+**Orb** is a free, open-source tool that focuses on the network edge — dynamic, distributed environments composed of endless data streams rich with valuable information

+**Orb** allows you to dynamically tap into these data streams and extract real-time insights, pipelining the results into modern observability stacks

 <div class="grid orb-home-content">